msink/kotlin-ui/README.md

      val paramTypes = kFunction.parameters.map { getArgOrRetValCType(it.type) }
 ```

-Finally it shouls work, you can develop and debug in IDEA.
+Finally it should work, you can develop and debug in IDEA.